Montebello, New York: Montebello Estate

 One such estate was that of wealthy New York financier Thomas Fortune Ryan.
 In August 1887, the Ryans purchased the former Groesbeck mansion, which was built in the 1860s.
 From the hilltop, the estate had a commanding view of the Ramapo Mountains.
 The Ryans called their estate "Montebello".
 Within three years, they had the elegant frame dwelling torn down and replaced with a large brick and stone mansion at the cost of $600,000.
 The new summer home contained such amenities as a two-lane bowling alley, an electric elevator, a private chapel, greenhouse, 13 fireplaces, and in all, over 44 rooms.
 The estate comprises 1000 acre and has a working farm, not including the 5 smaller "mansions" the Ryans built for their sons in the area, some of which are still standing today.

 Aside from a fashionable home on Fifth Avenue, the Ryans maintained homes in Washington, D.C., and Lovingston, Virginia, all reflecting the wealth of one of America's most prosperous and devoutly religious Irish Catholic families.
 Thomas Fortune Ryan's riches were in vast contrast with his humble beginnings in rural Nelson County, Virginia.
 Orphaned at age nine, Ryan would eventually become the tenth wealthiest man in the nation.
 After leaving his native state in 1868, he traveled to Baltimore, Maryland, and found a job in the dry goods business of John S. Barry, a highly successful entrepreneur.
 It was at this time that Ryan met Ida M. Barry, the boss's daughter, whom he later married.
 Using his wife's wealth as a foundation on which to build his own, Ryan launched his business career.
-Upon moving to New York, he engaged in the stock market as a trader and at age 23 became the youngest man ever to hold a seat on the New York Stock Exchange.
+After moving to New York, at age 23 became the youngest man ever to hold a seat on the New York Stock Exchange.
 From there Ryan amassed millions in urban transit, railroads, tobacco, insurance, banking, rubber, diamonds, and even the Thompson submachine gun.